Near Real-Time Analysis

 Plasma Diagnostics & End-Point Detection

 Measuring a complex yet dynamic matrix like plasma requires high-speed acquisition combined with high resolution.
-Real-time, high-resolution spectroscopic sampling of plasma can be realized using the AvaSpec-ULS4096CL-EVO and AvaSpec-ULS2048CL-EVO spectrometers.
+Real-time, high-resolution spectroscopic plasma sampling can be realized using the AvaSpec-ULS4096CL-EVO and AvaSpec-ULS2048CL-EVO spectrometers.
 The AvaSpec-ULS4096CL-EVO is configurable over the range from 190-1100 nm with resolution as high as 0.05 nm (FWHM) and communication options including USB3, gigabit ethernet, and RS-232.
 The AvaSpec-ULS2048CL-EVO offers the same spectral range (200-1100 nm) and resolution as high as 0.07 nm.

-The optical interface for both spectrometers are fibre-optic cables or probes which are available in a variety of configurations.
-Either of these spectrometers can be integrated as an OEM module or within a laboratory or rackmount housing.
-The rackmount housing option facilitates arrayed instruments for environments where high resolution is needed over a large spectral range or multiple reductant measurements are desired within a process.
-Frequently, instruments configured for plasma diagnostics and endpoint detection are intensity-calibrated using a NIST-traceable calibration source and the calibration services Avantes has available.
+The optical interface for both spectrometers are fiber-optic cables or probes available in various configurations.
+Both spectrometers can be integrated as an OEM module or within a laboratory or rackmount housing.
+The rackmount housing option facilitates arrayed instruments for environments where high resolution is needed over an extensive spectral range or multiple reductant measurements are desired within a process.
+Frequently, appliances configured for plasma diagnostics and end-point detection are intensity-calibrated using a NIST-traceable calibration source and the calibration services Avantes has available.